vedu13/olist-ecommerce-conversion-analysis/README.md

 ## Delivery Performance Insight

 Around 89.15% of orders were delivered on time or earlier than the estimated delivery date.
 However, 7.87% of orders were delivered late and 2.98% were not delivered.
 This shows that although most deliveries were successful, late and undelivered orders may negatively affect customer satisfaction and future purchase behaviour.

+## Delivery Delay vs Review Score Insight

+Delivery performance has a strong relationship with customer satisfaction.
+Orders delivered on time or early had an average review score of 4.29, while late deliveries had a much lower average score of 2.57.
+Orders that were not delivered had the lowest average score of 1.75.
+This suggests that improving delivery reliability can directly improve customer experience and review scores.